Updated June 10, 2026 by europeexplored

 Categories: Travelling Tips

-by europeexplored
+Updated June 19, 2026 by europeexplored

-Vilnius – Baroque city and the capital of Lithuania Updated: May 29, 2020 | By Claire | More Vilnius is the capital of Lithuania.
+Updated: May 29, 2020 | By Claire | More Vilnius is the capital of Lithuania.
 It lies about 90 km from Kaunas, far inland on the river Neris, just a few kilometers from the Belarusian border.
 The city has about 585,000 inhabitants.
-It’s a major road […]
+It is a major road and rail junction.
+It is important agricultural and […]

 Tags: adam-mickiewicz, baroque-city, baroque-style, bernardine, bronze-statues, capital, capital-of-lithuania, castle-ruins, cathedral-square, city, city-gates, european-capital-of-culture-in-2009, form-the-heart, gothic-architecture, grand-duke, jagiello, jewish-quarter, kutuzov, lithuania, magnificent-example, political-writer, saint-casimir, saint-helena, saint-stanislaus, three-crosses, town, vilnius